samjtro/k8s-init/README.md

 # k8s-init

-From 0 to an on-prem k8s instance.
-At the moment, scripts deploy Multipass VMs on which Ctrl Plane + Kubelets are housed.
-Using Calico as a CNI-addon, everything else is just straight kubernetes.
+from 0 to a k8s installation on a fresh ubuntu server instance. scripts deploy 3 multipass VMs on which ctrl plane + kubelets are housed. native k8s with the exception of calico for cni.

-Architecture diagram:
+architecture:
 ```
 Rhizome (ctrl-plane)
 ^               ^
 |               |
 Node1(kubelet) Node2(kubelet)
 ```

-You can add extra VMs for more kubelets, if neccesary.
-This project is supposed to be as pure, barebones of an install as possible.
-Again, the goal is for it to be modular.